 Contests may be sequential by nature or by design.
-Contest designers often can choose how much information about players' efforts to disclose.
-For example, in rent-seeking contests, firms lobby to achieve market power.
-One tool that regulators can use to minimize rent-seeking is to design a disclosure policy.
+For example, in rent-seeking contests, firms lobby the government to achieve market power.
+One tool that regulators can use to minimize such rent-seeking is a disclosure policy.
 A non-transparent disclosure policy would lead to simultaneous effort choices, but a full transparency policy would lead to a fully sequential contest.
 There may be potentially intermediate solutions as well, where such information is revealed only occasionally.
-Over the last few decades, many countries have introduced new legislation regulating transparency in lobbying, including the United States (Lobbying Disclosure Act, 1995; Honest Leadership and Open Government Act, 2007), the European Union (European Transparency Initiative, 2005), and Canada (Lobbying Act, 2008).
-However, there are significant cross-country differences in regulations---for example, in the US, lobbying efforts must be reported quarterly, whereas in the EU, reporting is arranged on a more voluntary basis.
+Over the last few decades, many countries have introduced new legislation regulating transparency in lobbying activity.
+This list includes the United States (Lobbying Disclosure Act, 1995; Honest Leadership and Open Government Act, 2007), the European Union (European Transparency Initiative, 2005), and Canada (Lobbying Act, 2008).
+However, there are significant cross-country differences in regulations.
+For example, lobbying efforts in the U.S. must be reported quarterly, whereas in the E.U., reporting occurs annually and on a more voluntary basis.

 Another classic example of a contest is research and development (R\&D), where the probability of a scientific breakthrough is proportional to agents' research efforts.
 The question is how to best organize the disclosure rules to maximize aggregate research efforts.
 In some academic fields it is common to present early findings in working papers and conferences.
 In other fields these efforts are kept confidential until the work has been vetted and published in a journal.
 Similarly, when announcing an R\&D contest, the organizer can choose a transparency level: whether to use a public leaderboard or perhaps keep the entries secret until the deadline.